 All Tavern Challenges and Public Guild Challenges must comply with these rules as well.

-Sometimes a conversation will get too long, off-topic, or sensitive to be continued in a Public Space without making users uncomfortable.
+Sometimes a conversation will get too heated or sensitive to be continued in a Public Space without making users uncomfortable.
 In that case, the conversation will be directed to the Back Corner Guild.
 Note that being directed to the Back Corner is not at all a punishment!
 In fact, many Habiticans like to hang out there and discuss things at length.

-Habitica uses five different Trello boards:
+Habitica uses four different Trello boards:

 All have their own guidelines outlined, and the Public Spaces rules apply.
 Users should avoid going off-topic in any of the boards or cards.
 Trust us, the boards get crowded enough as it is!
 Prolonged conversations should be moved to the Back Corner Guild.